RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Sweet.
 Cilium is happy so we're happy.

-In the installation we just used runs two different types of pods:
+The installation we just used runs two different types of pods:

 - Cilium Operator
 - Cilium [the CNI plugin]